Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

     - There are 3 releases of the software
     - The URL to download the package
     - The name of the package we work with `class Helloworld`.
 This is also the name of the software now within Spack.
-- We want to fix/extend the package with some standard information
+- We want to fix/extend the package with some standard information.
     - Package description
     - Set URL to SSE homepage
     - Add GitHub username as maintainer